koenvervloesem/humble-explorer/CONTRIBUTING.rst

    to be able to import the package under development in the Python REPL.

-   .. todo:: if you are not using pre-commit, please remove the following item:

 #.
 Install |pre-commit|_::

     pip install pre-commit
     pre-commit install

-   ``humble_explorer`` comes with a lot of hooks configured to automatically help the developer to check the code being written.
+   HumBLE Explorer comes with a lot of hooks configured to automatically help the developer to check the code being written.

 Implement your changes